-I wanted to share my view on this subject before the Module starts on Monday because I realized putting your house in order is an essential first step.
+I wanted to share my view on this subject before you start the E-Course because I realized putting your house in order is an essential first step.

 Of course, you can't tidy up your entire house before the module starts, but as you get into each lesson, I hope you will gain ideas on what you need in your home and what you don't need, what works and what doesn't work.